Sachin0091/Sachin0091/README.md

 🛡️ Cybersecurity Club: Contributing to monitoring the dark web and reporting malicious activities.
 🤝 Collaboration Goals: Security research, vulnerability assessments, and developing tools for penetration testing and digital forensics.
 🚀 Learning Journey: Critical infrastructure protection, advanced ethical hacking, and threat management via HackTheBox, Cisco, and Opswat.
-🔍 Ask Me About: Reporting vulnerabilities (e.g., Sajilo CV), penetration testing tools, and Rato Daku for Android vulnerability testing.
+🔍 Ask Me About: Reporting vulnerabilities, penetration testing tools, and Rato Daku for Android vulnerability testing.
 ✍️ Fun Fact: Love writing about CTF challenges and sharing insights on Medium.